pojiro/file_watch/README.md

 ## Acknowledgment

-EsWatch uses or refs the following OSS and so on,
+FileWatch uses or refs the following OSS and so on,

 - uses [FileSystem](https://github.com/falood/file_system) for detecting file has been touched
 - refs [mix test.watch](https://github.com/lpil/mix-test.watch) for architecture